-Another useful aspect of this innovation is that a hierarchy of many levels can be automatically built from the database (i.e. data driven) without manual adjustments based on path finding algorithm or other heuristics.
-The hierarchy could be built into several levels to store appropriate data in carriers needed for specific tasks (whether it be display of a map at a certain scale or path search of a map at roads of a certain class).
-Bosch, with only two map levels in EVA, had the problem that the storage blocks would invariably be too small for bringing in enough data or too large, containing too much data to efficiently process.

-The topology based carrier hierarchy was responsible for a tenfold reduction in memory and an even larger speed enhancement over conventional map data structures at the time.
-It was this innovation that enabled Etak to make its intense use of maps in the Etak Navigator™ and Bosch’s TravelPilot.
+The topology based carrier hierarchy was responsible for a tenfold reduction in memory and an even larger speed enhancement over conventional map data structures of the time.
+It was this innovation that enabled Etak to make its intense use of maps in the Etak Navigator™.
 Different data carriers stored different map objects for different searches (display, geocoding etc.) because the inherent data for each search was different.
 These separate map files worked synergistically to provide the overall map access performance built into Etak’s navigation design.